Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 You can tailor your Traceability diagrams to depict any level of granularity and any stages of development that are appropriate; for example, you might:

-- Narrow the above diagram to show development from just the Remove User Requirement, or
+- Narrow the example diagram to show development from just the Remove User Requirement, or

 - Extend it to include Interfaces, Components, Test Case elements or any other facet of the system or process

 Building a diagram

 A number of tools are available for updating diagrams to show traceability:

 - On the diagram, right-click on an element and select the context menu option 'Insert Related Elements' to automatically add elements linked to the selected element

 - On the Relationships window, use the context menu option 'Place Related Element in Diagram' to add elements to the diagram that are directly linked to the selected element